-(1) Upon the occurrence of a change in control, stock options, phantom stock units awards and stock appreciation right awards accelerate, and the restrictions on restricted stock lapse; no termination of employment is required.
+(1) Prior to January 1, 2017, upon the occurrence of a change in control, stock options, phantom stock units awards and stock appreciation right awards automatically accelerated, and the restrictions on restricted stock lapsed, in each case without the

-- (2) The basis for the cash severance benefit upon a termination following a change in control is the base salary for 2015 plus the target cash bonus earned for 2015, with the exception of Mr. Fair, whose cash benefit is based on the base salary for 2015 plus the actual cash bonus earned for 2015. - (3) Represents employer cost of medical and dental coverage. - (4) Restricted stock and phantom stock unit award values were computed based on the closing price of the applicable common stock on December 31, 2015 (\$16.02 for the Company and \$27.80 for GLPI), which was the last trading day of 2015. - (5) Amounts represent the difference between the exercise price of each Named Executive Officer's options and the closing price of the applicable common stock on December 31, 2015 (\$16.02 for the Company and \$27.80 for GLPI).
+- requirement of a termination of employment.
+The Company recently amended its long-term incentive compensation plan to eliminate this automatic vesting of equity following a change in control. - (2) The basis for the cash severance benefit upon a termination following a change in control is the base salary for 2016 plus the target cash bonus earned for 2016. - (3) Represents employer cost of medical and dental coverage. - Restricted stock and phantom stock unit award values were computed based on the closing price of the applicable common stock on December 30, 2016 (\$13.79 for the Company and \$30.62 for GLPI), which was the last trading day of 2016.
+(4) - Amounts represent the difference between the exercise price of each Named Executive Officer's options and the closing price of the applicable common stock on December 30, 2016 (\$13.79 for the Company and \$30.62 for GLPI).
 Vested stock options issued under the 2008 Plan are cancelled when an executive is terminated for cause by the Company.
-However, vested options granted under the Company's prior long-term incentive plan (which is effective for awards prior to 2008) are generally not cancelled upon a termination for cause. - (6) Unvested options that would vest during the applicable severance period vest upon termination but may not be exercised until the time that such options would have vested had the executive continued to be employed through the applicable severance period.
-Restrictions lapse upon death or a change in control. - (7) Dividend equivalents payable for GLPI option and phantom stock unit awards during severance period or following death or disability and change in control events. - (8) Company contributions to the Deferred Compensation Plan vest 20% per year during the first five years of service.
+However, vested options granted under the Company's prior long term incentive plan (which is effective for awards prior to 2008) are generally not cancelled upon a termination for (5) - (6) Restrictions on unvested options lapse upon death, disability or a change in control, - Dividend equivalents payable for GLPI phantom stock unit awards in all events other than resignation and termination for cause by the Company.
+(7) - Company contributions to the Deferred Compensation Plan vest 20% per year during the first five years of service.
 However, vesting is accelerated upon death, change in control or, at the option of the committee administering the 2008 Plan, disability.
+(8) - Represents benefits payable under a transition services agreement effective January 1, 2017.
+Restricted stock and phantom stock unit award values were computed based on the closing price of the applicable common stock on December 30, 2016 (\$13.79 for the Company and \$30.62 for GLPI), which was the last trading day of 2016.
+Option amounts represent the difference between the exercise price of Mr. Reibstein's options and the closing price of the applicable common stock on December 30, 2016 (\$13.79 for the Company and \$30.62 for GLPI).